Surya7612/Text_Summarizer/README.md

 **Work Halted Due to Deployment Issues**

-Currently, the development of this project is on hold due to some deployment issues I am facing.
-I am actively working on resolving these issues and will resume the project as soon as possible.
+Currently, the development of this project is on hold due to some deployment issues(pricing issues) I am facing.
+I am actively working on resolving these issues and will deploy the project as soon as possible.
+The code works locally, feel free to use it locally till then.

 Thank you for your understanding and patience.